WorkLink: Origin Groups – What Authors and Admins Need to Know

 Group A users ✔

-Group B users ✔ (if published or shared with Group B)
+Group B users ✔ (if published to/shared with Group B)

 Origin Group does not limit access to the published scenario, it only identifies where the project originated.